innju/Heart-attack-prediction/README.md

 <br>**heart_attack_deploy.py**: deployment file.
 <br>**best_model_forest.pkl**: best model saved to the file
 <br>**mms.pkl**: MinMaxScaler saved to the file

-<br>Deployment file is required to run with the two pickle files saved.
+<br>Deployment file is required to run with the two pickle files saved in order to load the model and scale the new data input.

 ### ABOUT THE MODEL:
 **Extra tree classifier** served the purpose of **feature selection**.